hanss0n/Spotit/README.md

 All of these can be installed via the package installer pip.

+### Installing

 #### Spotipy

 In order for the requests to the Spotify API to be valid, you also need to set up an account on their developer website.
 You have to create a Spotify application, with a Spotify Client ID, as well as a Spotify Client Secret.
 Instructions for this can be found on this [link](https://developer.spotify.com/dashboard/).

-Once this is properly setup, you will need to add both of these keys as variables for your environment:
+We use the Spotipy lirary to access the API, for which you will need to add both of these keys to your environment:
 ```
 export SPOTIPY_CLIENT_ID=client_id_here
 export SPOTIPY_CLIENT_SECRET=client_secret_here